konstantinosKokos/aethel-public/LEXICON/README.md

  and

- `COUNT` an integer representing the number of occurrences of that particular type under the context of the particular word and pos tag.
+ `COUNT` an integer representing the number of occurrences of that particular type under the context of the corresponding word and pos tag.

+ ## TYPE_FREQUENCIES.freq
+ TYPE_FREQUENCIES.freq contains a mapping from types to integers, counting the sum of occurrences of each unique type within the corpus.

+ The grammar of the file is:

+  `FREQ ::= LINE | LINE "\n" FREQ`

+  where

+  `LINE ::= TYPE "\t" COUNT`.